node-js-libs/curlrequest/README.md

 the callback.
 Useful if you need to modify the response in some way before a higher level library has the chance to modify it.

+**file** - *default: false*

+Open a file and process it like a request response, useful if using temporary files.

 ### Passing options directly to curl

 Any additional options are sent as command line options to curl.
 See `man